Travel & Transport Tips

 - Timberbush Tours offer a choice of small coach tours to the Scottish Highlands, Fife, Perthshire, Stirling, Loch Lomond and the Edinburgh area.
 Half day and one day excursions are available, plus longer tours of 2, 3 and 5 days.

-- Based in Edinburgh, Jackie Queally of Celtic Trails offers unique half day and whole day personalised tours from Edinburgh to sites of prehistoric, Celtic and medieval/Templar interest, including Rosslyn Chapel and other sacred sites.
+- Based in Edinburgh, Jackie Queally of Celtic Trails / Earthwise offers unique half day and whole day personalised tours from Edinburgh to sites of prehistoric, Celtic and medieval/Templar interest, including Rosslyn Chapel and other sacred sites.

 Tours and excursions